-- 19.1 Employees shall be paid the following penalties, calculated on their ordinary pay, for shifts rostered as follows: - (a) 10% for afternoon shift commencing after 10:30 am and before 1:00 pm. - (b) 12.5% for afternoon shift commencing at or after 1:00 pm and before 4:00 pm. - (c) 15% for night shift commencing at or after 4:00 pm and before 4:00 am. - (d) 10% for night shift commencing at or after 4:00 am and before 6:00 am. - (e) Laundry staff working afternoon or night shift continuously from 30 September, 1993 shall be paid 20% in addition to the ordinary pay for such shift. - (f) The shift penalties above do not apply to Directors of Nursing; Deputy Directors of Nursing and Assistant Directors of Nursing. - (g) In addition to applicable shift penalties casual employees will also be entitled to the casual loading calculated on their base rate of pay.

-- 19.2 (a) Notwithstanding sub-clause 19.1, part-time and casual employees shall only be entitled to the additional rates where their shifts commence prior to 6:00a.m. or finish subsequent to 7:00 p.m. - 19.3 Employees shall be paid the following penalties for ordinary hours of work occurring on a Saturday or a Sunday: - (a) for work between midnight on Friday and midnight on Saturday time and one half. - (b) for work between midnight on Saturday and midnight on Sunday time and three-quarters.
+- 19.1 Employees shall be paid the following penalties, calculated on their ordinary pay, for shifts rostered in accordance with the following.
+Provided that part time and casual employees shall only be entitled to the additional rates where their shifts commence prior to 6:00a.m., or finish subsequent to 7:00 p.m : - (a) 10% for afternoon shift commencing after 10:30 am and before 1:00 pm. - (b) 12.5% for afternoon shift commencing at or after 1:00 pm and before 4:00 pm. - (c) 15% for night shift commencing at or after 4:00 pm and before 4:00 am. - (d) 10% for night shift commencing at or after 4:00 am and before 6:00 am. - (e) Laundry staff working afternoon or night shift continuously from 30 September, 1993 shall be paid 20% in addition to the ordinary pay for such shift. - (f) The shift penalties above do not apply to Directors of Nursing; Deputy Directors of Nursing and Assistant Directors of Nursing. - (g) In addition to applicable shift penalties casual employees will also be entitled to the casual loading calculated on their base rate of pay. - 19.2 Employees shall be paid the following penalties for ordinary hours of work occurring on a Saturday or a Sunday: - (a) for work between midnight on Friday and midnight on Saturday time and one half. - (b) for work between midnight on Saturday and midnight on Sunday time and three-quarters.

-These weekend penalties shall be in substitution for and not cumulative upon the shift penalties prescribed in sub-clause 19.1 and the casual loading at sub-clause 14.2.
+These weekend penalties shall be in substitution for and not cumulative upon the shift penalties prescribed in sub-clause 19.1 and the casual loading at sub-clause 13.2(a).

-19.4 Transitional Arrangements
+19.3 Transitional Arrangements